cs440lang/lectures/slides/10-typeinfer.md

 # Creating "Fresh" Type Variables

-When introducing a new type variable, it must be *fresh* -- i.e., it cannot be used/constrained elsewhere in the environment.
+New type variables must be *fresh* -- i.e., they cannot be used/constrained elsewhere in the environment.
 (Why?)

 <!-- pause -->

-In our code, we do this by simply making `type_vars` sequential `int`s.
+Our implementation simply makes `type_var`s sequential `int`s.

 ```ocaml
 type type_var = int